joubu/koha-howto/README.md

 All the dependencies you need should be installed by KohaDevBox.

-In case it is not done yet, check that you have bugz
+In case this is not the case then you should only have to install bugz apart from Koha itself.

 ```
 % apt install bugz